OscarAspelin95/bioinformatics_with_rust/src/prefix/0_todo_list.md

     - Basic BLAST pipeline.
     - Basic read alignment pipeline.
     - Basic assembly pipeline.
+    - Metagenomic classification with sylph.
     - Kmer coverage pipeline from scratch:
         - Input is fastq and fasta file.
         - Outputs the kmer coverage for each contig in fasta file, based on kmers in fastq file.
+    - [Based on previous point] - SINTAX classifier in Rust.